 Counterfeiting and Piracy Offences

 Transnational organized criminals generate hundreds of billions of dollars annually from the manufacture and distribution of fake products, due in part, to the relatively low level of risk and comparatively high level of profit.
-There is an ever growing need for facilitation and coordination of international police efforts in combating this criminality, which operates across international borders and has very serious consequences for the public.
+There is an ever-growing need for facilitation and coordination of international police and other law enforcement efforts in combating this criminality, which operates across international borders and has very serious consequences for the public.

 The concept of intellectual property is a relatively simple one and broadly means the legal rights which accrue to intellectual activity in the artistic, industrial, literary and scientific fields.
 These legal rights have evolved in turn with developments in each of these areas and have been enshrined in international law for more than 200 years.